Scarabol/rock-raiders-web/README.md

 - let raider in defend mode target any known slug or rock monster
 - add spawn timer for slugs, only one slug per hole
-- make slugs look for nearby reachable buildings or fences to leech energy
+- make slugs look for nearby reachable buildings to leech energy
 - spawn a depleted energy crystal, when slug leeched energy
 - wake up rock monsters by big bangs
 - make rock monster pick up nearby raider and shake them upside down